dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ### Variables

-Variables are defined in the string when creating the function and they are assigned values when evaluating throught the EvaluationContext class
+Variables are defined in the string when creating the function and they are assigned values when evaluating throught the EvaluationContext class.
+Variables are **case sensitive**

 #### Variable Provider